 The second reason for having a dedicated business account is that you don’t want to leave yourself vulnerable to lawsuits.
 If you conduct business transactions through your personal account then your information is vulnerable and so is the money kept in that account.
 This means that not even the asset protection that you enjoy when you form an LLC can help you if you conduct business in this manner.

 In short, to make filing taxes easier and protect your personal assets, open an account that’s dedicated to your LLC.

-To open an account for your LLC, you’ll need what’s known as a “bank kit”.
+To open an account for your LLC, you’ll need what’s known as a “bank kit.”
 A bank kit contains things such as a copy of your Certificate of Organization, Operating Agreement, and your EIN as well as your company’s initial resolution.
-Basically, you’ll have to collate all of the formation documents that you’ve obtained and filed so far.
+Basically, you’ll have to collate the formation documents that you’ve obtained and filed so far.

 You’ve already taken a huge step towards business independence when you made the decision to form an LLC in Massachusetts, so congratulations!

 If you have chosen to forego an LLC formation service (which typically charges a fee as low as $0 plus state filing fees), here are the five steps you must take to form an LLC in Massachusetts: